Palrajjayaraj/TaxiFleetCommunication/README.md

 ## Running with Docker

+Clone the Git repository and run the following command.

 Rebuild and start the application by running the following command.
 The command internally installs the container and compiles the backend and frontened and invokes both the backend and frontend.

 ```